Providence, Rhode Island, United States of America: What to pack, what to wear, and when to go [2024]

 You will need multiple footwear options, so consider

-In addition to regular shoes, it's important to bring snow boots.
-For travel to Providence, we suggest these boots:
+In addition to regular footwear, you should bring snow boots.
+For visiting Providence, a great option is these boots:

 Waterproof jacket that can be used in snow

-Providence has some excellent ski slopes If you plan to ski, we would recommend:
+Providence has some great ski slopes If you plan to ski, we also recommend:

 - day pack